How WTB Determines Tire Width

 Acceptable Width Ranges

 While there are plenty of heavy machines speeding up the process, every bicycle tire is essentially “handmade” in the sense that every material is placed and meticulously lined up by hand.
-No part of the manufacturing process is what you would consider automated and therefore we have to allow for a certain level of both human and machine tolerances in place that account for the variations from tire to tire that can, and will, occur even within the same batch of production.
+No part of the manufacturing process is what you would consider automated and therefore we have to allow for a certain level of both human and machine tolerances in place that account for variations that can, and will, occur from tire to tire even within the same batch of production tires.